-- The era of fast growing tech world changes the game for pretty much all businesses.
-In order to grow and have proper operations management almost all businesses need to have some software in place.
+- The era of the fast-growing tech world changes the game for pretty much all businesses.
+In order to grow and have proper operations management, almost all businesses need to have some software in place.

-- Enterprise Resource Planning systems help businesses stay on top of their everyday operations and management, helping them boost productivity and improve delivered results.
+- Enterprise Resource Planning (ERP) systems help businesses stay on top of their everyday operations and management, helping to boost productivity and improve delivered results.

 If you’re looking for efficiency and success in your small business, certain software tools and processes must be implemented.
 A savvy business owner will initiate an Enterprise Resource Planning (ERP) system to help facilitate and track day-to-day operations.
 But how do you know which one is right for your small business needs?

 Purchasing an ERP system is one of the biggest investments a business owner makes.
 So, you want to find something suitable.
 Small businesses must thrive off collaboration, effective decision making and streamlined processes to succeed.
-And the right business software can tick all the right boxes to get you on track.
-Before you jump into just any decision, make sure you ask the right questions to get the best results for your business:
+The right business software can tick all of the right boxes to get you on track.

 1. What benefits will my business gain from an ERP system?